electron1979/esp-mqtt-rgb-led/README.md

 # ESP8266 MQTT Lights Using JSON for Home Assistant & Node-RED

-This project adds an easy way to create DIY lighting for [Home Assistant](https://home-assistant.io/), an amazing, extensible, open-source home automation system.
+This project adds an easy way to create DIY lighting for [Home Assistant](https://home-assistant.io/), an amazing, extensible, open-source home automation system and Node-RED.

 By sending a JSON payload (in an MQTT message), Home Assistant or Node-RED can include whichever fields are necessary, reducing the round trips from 3 to 1.
 For example, this is a sample payload including most of the fields:
 ```json